 Quitting Cold Turkey

-The best way to make sure a person finds themselves ending their addiction is by visiting a doctor.
-A doctor will recommend a detox treatment plan that will help them ease through the withdrawal phase making it bearable.
+The best way to make sure a person finds themselves ending their addiction is by visiting an addiction specialist.
+A doctor will recommend a detox treatment plan that will help them ease through the withdrawal phase. making it bearable.

 What is the Next Treatment Step?

-Many people often ask themselves, what comes after the detoxification process.
-The truth is that many times, the detox treatment usually goes hand and hand with a series of other treatments, such as addiction therapy.
-However, the process itself can be administered in a way that better suits the patient.
+Many people may wonder what comes after the detoxification process.
+The truth is that many times, the detox treatment usually goes hand in hand with a series of other treatments, such as behavioral therapy.